-1. FUTURE READINESS INDEX 2020 RANKINGS
+A1.
+FUTURE READINESS INDEX 2020 RANKINGS

 The FRI 2020 ranks the Future Readiness of 47 economies: 35 economies are among the high-income group and 11 are part of the upper middle-income country group, which includes Brazil.
-Europe is the most represented region with 28 economies; followed by South East Asia, East Asia, and Oceania with 7 countries included in the model; Latin America and the Caribbean with 6 countries represented; Northern America and Northern Africa and Western Asia with 2 countries represented each; and Sub-Saharan Africa and Central and Southern Asia with one each.
+India is the single lower middle-income economy in this cluster Europe is the most represented region with 28 economies; followed by South East Asia, East Asia, and Oceania with 7 countries included in the model; Latin America and the Caribbean with 6 countries represented; Northern America and Northern Africa and Western Asia with 2 countries represented each; and Sub-Saharan Africa and Central and Southern Asia with one each.

-The selection of this particular group is justified on multiple accounts ranging from size and data completeness to remarkable performance in particular areas.
+The selection of this group is justified on multiple accounts ranging from size and data completeness to remarkable performance in particular areas.
 However, a crucial factor for this selection - technical and design guidelines aside - is the fact that, collectively, this cluster is a more condensed and rigorous benchmark for Brazil's competitiveness than any featured in other indices.